Krystofee/react-router/docs/api-reference.md

 ### Setup

 To get React Router working in your app, you need to render a `<Router>` element at or near the root of your element tree.
-We provide several different routers, depending on where you're running React Router.
+We provide several different routers, depending on where you're running your app.

 - [`<BrowserRouter>`](#browserrouter) or [`<HashRouter>`](#hashrouter) should be used when running in a web browser.
 Which one you pick depends on the style of URL you prefer or need.
 - [`<StaticRouter>`](#staticrouter) should be used when server-rendering a website